linux-system-roles/sap-preconfigure/README.md

 Note
 ----
-Please do not run this role against a productive SAP system.
-The role will unconditionally make changes to the managed node, which might not be intended on productive SAP systems.
+Do not run this role against an SAP or other production system.
+The role will enforce a certain configuration on the managed node(s), which might not be intended.

 Role Variables
 --------------